Disposal of Paint

 As well as being incredibly wasteful and harmful to the environment, paint disposal is very costly.
 Ards and North Down Borough Council has introduced a new ‘Paint Re-use’ scheme to help offset some of the waste and expense of getting paint treated and disposed of.

+Please speak to site attendants for more information.
 After filling in some details, you can then help yourself to any of the paint which you find useful.
 By making use of a resource which would otherwise be disposed of, you will be helping the environment and helping to reduce costs to Council and the ratepayers of the Borough.